StanBrabander/Slider_Javascript_ES5/README.md

 # Improvements

-* I didn't knew what the __const__ meant and what you can and what you couldn't change.
+* I didn't knew what the __const__ meant, and what you can and what you can't change/edit.
 * When to use the __=>__ function.